jasiegert/traj_c/README.md

 ../../traj_analyzer ../traj/CDP_224_small.xyz ../traj/pbc_CDP_224 ../calc.inp;
 ~~~~~~~~~~~~~~

 These commands have been collected in example/example.sh, once inside the example/ directory you can run `bash example.sh`.
 The results will be stored in the directory example/results.
 For reference the same functions have been computed using the free program package [TRAVIS](http://www.travis-analyzer.de/).
-The results and reference csv-files with the same name should be just about the same (within margin of error).
+The csv-files with the same name in results/ and reference/ should be just about the same (within margin of error).

 # Calculations #